 This shows the importance of having a notification system and making these a vital part of the user experience.

-Another of Fogg’s theories is this: An app has to meet the user’s basic emotional needs before the user is aware of it’s needs.
+Another of Fogg’s theories is this: an app has to meet the user’s basic emotional needs before the user is aware of them.
 When grabbing your smartphone from your pocket to check Facebook, Twitter or the news, you’re actually bored.
 But you’re not aware of that yet.
 Looking at the screen is an automatic reflex; your brain wants to be rewarded with something juicy.

 1. Do not reinvent